mmikanguyen/StravaActivityRegressionAnalysis/README.md

-# Strava Runs Regression Model
+## Strava Runs Regression Model 🏃‍♂️

+Predict running performance based on Strava activity data using machine learning.

+Project Overview
-This project uses data from the Strava API to build a machine learning model that predicts running time based on features such as distance, heart rate, cadence, elevation, and recent training load.

-The goal is to learn patterns from past runs and use them to estimate future performance over different distances.
+This project uses running data from the Strava API to build a regression model that predicts total running time based on metrics such as distance, heart rate, cadence, elevation, and recent training load.
+The goal is to learn patterns from past runs and estimate future performance across different distances.

+## Context

-Project Context:This project is based on my own running data.
-I began running regularly about six months ago, transitioning from a beginner to a more structured runner over time.
-In this period, my training evolved from short, easy runs to more varied workouts including longer runs, tempo efforts, and progressive mileage.
+This project is based on my personal running journey.
+Over the past six months, I have transitioned from a beginner to a more structured runner.
+My training evolved from short, easy runs to longer runs, tempo workouts, and progressively higher mileage.
+This project captures that evolution and uses it to better predict performance trends.

 ## How It Works
 Fetch Data From Strava